oasisprotocol/nexus/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Oasis Indexer!
+Thank you for your interest in contributing to Oasis Nexus!
 There are many ways to contribute, and this document should not be considered encompassing.